biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/65362_Maryland
 - What is going on with my tomato plants.
 Recently, my tomato plant's leaves started to turn brown and die.
 The main stalks are fine and it continues to produce and ripen fruit.
 However, with the lack of exterior branches, the tomatoes are sun-scorching and dying.
 The plants are about 4 months old and have had fruit for about a month.
 This started in one corner of my raised beds and has spread through the front line of the garden.
 It has affected about 5 plants so far

-## intent: askextension_tomato/65377_Oregon
-- yellow tomato leaves.
-What causes yellow leaves on tomatoes?
-Only one of three plants, all planted near each other in a raised bed have yellow leaves.
-They are in full sun.
-What causes this and what should be done

 ## intent: askextension_tomato/65387_Minnesota
 - tomato plant.
 One of my tomato plants has had the tops chewed off.
 I have no idea how this happened, and am worried it will happen to the rest of my tomatoes.
 I have been unable to locate any insects that may have caused this problem.
 Any idea?
 Thanks for your time.
 Jil